Change-Point Analysis of Time Series with Evolutionary Spectra

 The rest of the paper is organized as follows.
 Section \ref{Section Hypotheses Testing Problem} introduces the statistical setting and the hypothesis testing problems.
-Section \ref{Section Change-Point-Tests} presents the test statistics and state their null limit distributions.
+Section \ref{Section Change-Point-Tests} presents the test statistics and states their null limit distributions.
 Section \ref{Section Consistency-and-Minimax} addresses the consistency of the tests and their minimax optimality.
 Section \ref{Section Estimation-of-the Breaks} discusses the estimation of the change-points while Section \ref{Section Implementation} provides details for the implementation of the methods.
-Section \ref{Section Cumulant and Spectra} develops the asymptotic results for the higher-order cumulants and spectra of locally stationary processes that are needed in the proofs of the main results and are also of independent interest in the analysis of locally stationary processes.
 The results of some Monte Carlo simulations are presented in Section \ref{Section Monte Carlo}.
+An empirical application is presented in Section \ref{Section Empirical Application}.
 Section \ref{Section Conclusions} reports brief concluding comments.
-An online supplement {[}cf. \citet{casini:change-point-spectra_Supp}{]} contains all mathematical proofs.
-The code to implement our procedures is provided in $\mathrm{\mathsf{Matlab}}$, $\mathrm{\mathrm{\mathsf{R}}}$ and $\mathrm{\mathrm{\mathsf{Stata}}}$ languages through a $\mathrm{\mathsf{Github}}$ repository.
+An online supplement {[}cf. \citet{casini/perron:change-point-spectra_Supp}{]} contains additional theoretical and empirical results, and all mathematical proofs.